 Traditional roles.
-In them, the woman is supposed to perform the functions of housewife and educator of the children, and the man - to create economic security, to exercise family power and to make the main decisions in the family.
+In them, the woman is supposed to perform the functions of housewife and educator of the children, and the man - to create economic security, exercise family power, and make the main decisions in the family.

 Friendly roles.
 Maintaining such a role requires mutual moral support from both spouses.
 Building social contacts in this structure is a function of family values, common interests, and views.

 Role of partners.
 Such a role attitude requires both partners to have their economic contribution to the family and to share the responsibility for the children and family responsibilities.
 Such a model presupposes the full participation of each of the partners in decision-making in the family.
 The decision-making process for buying and using products in a family is extremely complex.